-This Instant Pot Shredded Chicken recipe takes only a few minutes to make in the pressure cooker.
+This Instant Pot Shredded Chicken breast recipe takes only a few minutes to make in the pressure cooker.
 Whether you are cooking fresh or frozen chicken in the Instant Pot, the result is always tender, juicy and tasty chicken.

 Chicken is one of my favorite things to cook in the Instant Pot.
 This pressure cooker whole chicken and this Mexican-style Instant Pot shredded chicken are some of the recipes I make the most at home, and two of our most popular recipes.